MicrosoftDocs/labs/labs/azure/serverlesswebapp/includes/overview.md

-# Building a serverless web app

-> **Important**
->
-> Log in to Azure using credentials in the steps below.
-Do not use your own account or create a new one.

 In this walkthrough tutorial, you will deploy a simple web application that enables users to upload their images and automatically get captions describing them.
 The application will present an HTML-based user interface displaying the list of images already uploaded (after signing in), all managed with a serverless backend.